-- A minimum of 10 hours in reviewing performance Section 2: Formal Peer Review - A minimum of 5 hours in measuring outcomes Section 3: Practice Improvement.
+- A minimum of 10 hours in reviewing performance Section 2: Formal Peer Review - A minimum of 5 hours in measuring outcomes Section 3: Practice Improvement / Measuring Outcomes.

-These changes allow flexibility for the individual member to determine the spread of their hours across the new, combined requirements for Sections 2 and 3 which is an additional 8 hours from either or both.
+This allows flexibility for the individual member to determine the spread of their hours across the combined requirements for Sections 2 and 3 through an additional 8 hours from either or both sections.

-Section 4 Activities
+Section 4 Activities: Self-guided Learning

-• A minimum of 12.5 hours in educational activities - Section 4: Self-Guided Learning Activities (this was previously 25 hours).
+• A minimum of 12.5 hours in educational activities

-Section 5 Activities
+Section 5 Activities: Additional Hours